universalweb/Whitepaper/WhitePaper.md

 <h3>THE UNIVERSAL WEB (UW)</h3>
 <p>The Universal Web is the Web re-imagined.
 We have come to expect much of the Web from features it never had, weren't intended to have, and to a scale far beyond what it was initially designed for.
 The UW is built to be a viable & realistic replacement for the modern Web in every way and then some.</p>

-<p>The UW addresses the following issues directly: bandwidth crisis, outdated protocols, broken DNS, lack of accountability, lack of identity, reactive security, Domain rules, and web categorization.</p>
+<p>The UW addresses the following issues directly: <a href="#bandwidthCrisis">bandwidth crisis</a>, <a href="#outdatedProtocols">outdated Web protocols (HTTP/DNS)</a>, identity, accountability, privacy, security, passwordless, DDOS, <a href="#viat">cryptocurrency</a>, crowd funding, ecommerce, <a href="#UWAs">Web App Development</a>, blockchain, decentralization, Web architecture, Domains, and Web categorization.</p>

 <p>At present, we find ourselves continuing to utilize a ruinous medium of interconnected communication on a global scale.
 Humanity’s demands are exponentially increasing of which the World Wide Web simply can’t meet.
 As we continue to grow, evolve, and venture beyond the solar system, our imperative task becomes revolutionizing the technology we depend on.</p>

 <p>The current state of the World Wide Web is deprecation.
 If humanity continues to monkey-patch existing problems the Internet will remain the “wild wild west”.
 Humanity’s ever-increasing demands will never be met by the current state of the Web.
 We must start thinking in revolutionary terms and not evolutionary.
 The solution is a complete replacement of contemporary systems, browsers, languages, protocols, and platforms with increased security, speed, efficiency, accountability, trust, identity, capability, and reliability.
 To transition into a new age of information we must replace that which we have become all too comfortable with.</p>

+<p>There are a plethora of issues and if we don't address them we'll begin to experience an extremely degraded Web experience and at worse rapid economic stagnation.
+When you factor in all the dollar signs and worse case scenarios one soon realizes that ignoring the Web's shortcomings could result in a global humanitarian crisis for first-world nations.
+A lot is riding on the Web and when the Web falters it has an exponentially debilitating ripple that affects everyone.</a>

-<h3>BANDWIDTH CRISIS - <small>WE PREDICTED IT</small></h3>
+<h3 id="bandwidthCrisis">BANDWIDTH CRISIS - <small>WE PREDICTED IT</small></h3>
 <p>Bandwidth is limited, our needs are outgrowing our networks.
 To solve this issue we need modern revolutionary technology to replace existing components.
 If we don’t, fast lanes & prioritization of data is our only option.
 All those fears that folks have of the repeal of Net Neutrality will be our only hope at keeping the Web spinning.
 The inevitable rise of IoT, more devices per-person, more devices per-household, self-driving cars, increasing populations, & developing countries coming online suck up bandwidth we don’t have.</p>

 <p>We predicted this crisis would occur and then COVID happened.
 COVID proved that the Web is already close to a breaking point due to the massive stress placed on the Internet from more users sucking up tremendous amounts of bandwidth.
 COVID proved the bandwidth crisis is very real and right around the corner.
 We said the bandwidth crisis was a very real concern from the very beginning.</p>